francoisgirard51/Scatter_plot_smoothing/README.md

-# Scatter plot smoothing
-Objectives:
+## Objectives:
-> Evaluate the distribution of values around a mean value and find a function that relates the result of the experiment to the starting data
+Evaluate the distribution of values around a mean value and find a function that relates the result of the experiment to the starting data.